les1smore/Stat-Notes/README.md

 **Limitations**
 - If interpretation is your goal, then the Box-Cox transformation may be a poor choice.
 If lambda is some non-zero number, then the transformed target variable may be more difficult to interpret than if we simply applied a log transform.
 - A second issue is that the Box-Cox transformation usually gives the median of the forecast distribution when we revert the transformed data to its original scale.
-Occasionally, we want the mean (not the median) and there are ways we can do this, which I may discuss in a later article.
+Occasionally, we want the mean (not the median).

 Reference: https://towardsdatascience.com/box-cox-transformation-explained-51d745e34203